mobfox/MFX-Unity-Plugin/MFX-Unity-AdMob-Package/README_admob.md

 2. In the dialog opened, select '**mfx-unity-admob.unitypackage**', and click '**Open**'

 Done.
 Now you should be able to see Mobfox ads mediated via your AdMob account.

+# Important note - iOS

+After building the iOS version - remember to go to that XCode project, into "Build Settings", and set "Enable Modules" to YES.

 # Support